How to Plant & Grow Pineapple Top in 4 Easy Steps (With Photos)

 How Big Does the Plant Grow?

-It can grow as tall as 5 feet and 4 feet wide.
-Most of the varieties will average about 2 to 3 feet tall.
+It usually grows up to only 3 feet but can go as tall as 5 feet and 4 feet wide.

 Will The Plant Dies After Fruiting?